Conservation Easements in the Overberg

 The easement programme essentially works according to the following outline:

-- Critical lowland habitats are selected based on a set of criteria, including, but not limited to: fragment size and/or connectivity, fragment quality (in terms of management effects), biodiversity value (based primarily on plants, birds and other taxa where possible), landowner willingness, etc.
+Critical lowland habitats are selected based on a set of criteria, including things like: fragment size and/or connectivity, fragment quality (in terms of management effects), biodiversity value (based primarily on plants, birds and other taxa where possible), landowner willingness, etc.

-- If a landowner is willing to sign a conservation easement, the legal paperwork is drawn up by Programme Manager and legal advisors.
+If a landowner is willing to sign a conservation easement, the legal paperwork is drawn up by our Programme Manager and legal advisors.

-- A rough Management Plan is generated by Programme Manager in order to highlight management costs and identify where the incentive funding can be spent.
+Then, a rough Management Plan is generated by the Programme Manager to highlight management costs and identify where the incentive funding can be spent.

-- Detailed Management Plan is generated by the ORCT, with regular inputs from landowner(s).
+After the documents are signed, a detailed Management Plan is generated by the ORCT, with regular inputs from the landowners.